13 Jobs That Will Be Gone Within 20 Years

 Drivers are in demand today, so this is another job that won’t disappear quickly.
 However, people in this job can expect a rougher road over the long haul.

-Automated vehicles will arrive eventually.
-And when they do, it’s possible they will reach a level of sophistication that means there will be less need for drivers.
+Automated vehicles will eventually arrive.
+When they do, they may reach a level of sophistication that means there will be less need for drivers.

 Newspapers